 How Do We Strengthen Our Homes?

 What can we do to strengthen our homes?
 Does the Bible have an answer for us?
 Keep in mind what God calls us to do, He enables and equips us to achieve.
 What is most important in our families that causes relationships to be sustained for the long haul?
 The answer, FORGIVENESS.
-Forgiveness is an undeserved and an unearned love that affirms to an offender that there is no anger, no hatred, no desire for vengeance, no retaliation necessary.
+Forgiveness is an act of love that is undeserved and unearned.
+It affirms to the offender that there is no longer any anger, hatred, or a desire for vengeance necessary.
 The guilt has been removed and the blame is gone.
 This is the exact compassion that God demonstrates towards sinners.
 He grants to us a promise of unconditional love through His precious Gospel.
 Our reproach and humiliation have been removed and God’s attitude towards those who have put their faith in Him is His unfathomable favor.
-This is what makes a lasting relationship, when there are no resentments and no unresolved grievances we harbor.
+This is what makes a lasting relationship when there are no resentments or unresolved grievances we harbor.

 In Colossians 3:13, Paul says, “Forbearing one another, and forgiving one another, if any man have a quarrel against any: even as Christ forgave you, so also do ye.”

 Unforgiveness imprisons and keeps people chained to their past.
 As long as they are unwilling to forgive offenders and their offenses, they are shackled to them, keeping their pain alive like an open sore.
 Christ is our model of forgiveness and has pardoned all our sins––the most important truth in Scripture (Colossians 2:13).
 He has canceled out our sin debt against a holy God and redeemed us (fulfilled the necessary payment for sin) with His blood (Colossians 1:14).
 How can we, who have been forgiven so much, not forgive someone?
 To make our homes strong, we need to release others through a heart of forgiveness (Ephesians 4:32).